 To decide on which type of furnace filter is best for your home, consider how important your furnace’s filter is to your indoor air quality.
 If you have a separate filtration system or are on a tight budget, fiberglass or pleated filters are a suitable choice.

-Contact Stack Heating and Cooling for professional help choosing a furnace filter for your Northeast Ohio home.
+Contact Stack Heating, Cooling, Plumbing and Electric for professional help choosing a furnace filter for your Northeast Ohio home.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about furnace filters and other HVAC topics, download our free Home Comfort Resource guide.